This is a post that has been brewing in my mind for quite some time.

 It’s also a look to the future.
 A future that I now feel is one of abundance, excitement and optimism.

-In February 2011, our first child, Jakes, was born.
+In February 2011, our first child was born.
 We were giddy new parents, living in our first home, an apartment near the city, embarking on one of life’s most rewarding yet difficult journeys – being a new parent.
-I was 34 years old in 2011, having travelled the world and had a steady job, I was ready to settle down for a while and start a family.
+I was 34 years old, having travelled the world and had a steady job, I was ready to settle down for a while and start a family.
 It was an amazingly rich and humbling experience to witness the second that new life is born into this world and then watch them grow and grow.
 It’s a privilege.

 As new life enters the world, existing life often departs.
 This was a really tough time.
 Tougher than I even realised at the time.